01

 Businesses often ignore reviews or reply emotionally when the review is negative.

-This route is strongest when reminders, confirmations, approvals, or updates are already happening often enough that people are relying on memory, screenshots, and manual follow-up.
+This route is strongest when reminders, confirmations, approvals, or updates are happening often enough that teams are relying on memory, screenshots, and manual follow-up.

 How the automation works